Image

 The Outcome:

 Thanks to data collected by UVM CORA, the utilization and effectiveness of these quit kits can be determined.
-Through partnering with UVM CORA, VTCP is expanding on-site, quit-smoking services for all Vermonters with SUD or BH conditions.
+Through partnering with UVM CORA, VTCP is expanding on-site, quit-smoking services for all Vermonters with SUD or behavioral health conditions.
 VTCP has begun providing similar quit kits to other organizations who serve rural Vermonters not in SUD treatment with intention to see similar results as UVM CORA on increased tobacco cessation.
 So far, these collaborations have proved successful in helping many Vermonters quit or reduce their tobacco use.

 802 quits logo